Continuing Education Activity

-Pregnant women should avoid contact with tablets that have been crushed or broken as animal reproduction studies resulted in an abnormality of external male genitalia.
-If used for the off-label management of hirsutism in female patients with polycystic ovary syndrome, adequate contraception is the recommendation from the American College of Gynecology.
+Pregnant women should avoid contact with tablets that have been crushed or broken.
+Animal reproduction studies reported an abnormality of external male genitalia.
+If used for the off-label management of hirsutism in female patients with polycystic ovary syndrome, adequate contraception is recommended by the American College of Gynecology.

 Blood donation is contraindicated in those currently taking finasteride and for up to 6 months following the last dose of finasteride.

-The American Society of Clinical Oncology (ASCO) and American Urological Association (AUA) released a joint statement in 2008 and developed a clinical practice guideline to assist physicians and patients with making informed decisions after reviewing the risks and benefits of the medication.
+The American Society of Clinical Oncology (ASCO) and American Urological Association (AUA) released a joint statement in 2008.
+They developed a clinical practice guideline to assist physicians and patients with making informed decisions after reviewing the risks and benefits of the medication.

 The AUA supports the use of finasteride as a treatment option for men with benign prostate hyperplasia and shared decision-making.